 Iterable allows you to A/B test any part of your email, push, and SMS campaigns to maximize for opens, clicks, conversions, or purchases.
 This overview will walkthrough how to set up an experiment, edit an experiment, and select a winner.

-A/B tests can a be launched through three different methods:
+A/B tests can be launched through three different methods:

-- In “Campaigns” through Stage 3 of the campaign creation process
+- During the third step of the campaign creation process

 For each of these approaches, our experiment creator will guide you through four steps.

-Note: If you choose launch the experiment through either of the “Campaigns” methods, this step will be skipped.
+If you choose launch the experiment through either of the Campaigns methods, this step will be skipped.